 Programming documents elaborated by the deputy rectors for internationalization and by the University governance are dedicated to internationalization strategies and actions.

-Since October 2018, Antonella Baldi, professor of Animal Nutrition and Feed Technology, Dept. Veterinary Science for animal health and production and food security "Carlo Cantoni" (VESPA) fills the role of Deputy Rector for internationalization.
+Since October 2018, Antonella Baldi, professor of Animal Nutrition and Feed Technology, Dept. Veterinary Medicine and Animal Sciences, fills the role of Deputy Rector for internationalization.

 The deputy rector is also president of the Commission for International Programmes and Mobility.